 2015 2016 2017

 Mean Visitors/Week 3,199 2,786 3,333

 Total Visitors 5,173 4,234 3,615

-Total Page views 12,795 10,745 9,998
+Total Page Views 12,795 10,745 9,998

-Mean Comments/Presentation 30 48 38
+Mean Comments/ Presentation 30 48 38

 Mean Shares/Presentation 41.22 Unknown Unknown

-Inclusivity.
-Gender composition of Minds Online presenters and geographic composition of participants for each year of the Minds Online conference is reported in Table 6.
-The proportion of submissions from women was at least as high as the 25.1% of postsecondary philosophy instructors in the United States that are women (American Philosophical Association, 2017).
-In 2015, double-blind peer review selected a higher rate of women than men.
-Triple-blind review selected a higher rate of women than men in 2016, but not in 2017.
-Additionally, in every year of the Minds Online conference the largest share of page views came from outside the USA.
+Table 5 Traffic statistics for each year of the Minds Online Conference.

+largest share of page views came from outside the USA.
 These data might suggest that the conference was at least as inclusive as the average philosophy conference in the United States.
 Without publicly accessible conference data, this hypothesis is difficult to test.

-Video content.
+Video Content.
 Most presenters created videos to accompany their papers, as recommended by the organizers.
 Video durations ranged from 61 seconds to 26 minutes, 48 seconds.
-As this is being written, individuals Minds Online videos have been watched between 41 and 1873 times.
+As this is being written, individual Minds Online videos have been watched between 57 and 2301 times.

 Inferential Statistics.
 Participation varied over the course of each conference.
-One might wonder how session order (e.g., beginning, middle, or end of the conference), presentation type (i.e., keynote vs. contributed), or presenter gender accounted for variance in conference participation (i.e., page views or comments).
+One might wonder how session order (e.g., beginning, middle or end of the conference), presentation type (i.e., keynote vs contributed), or presenter gender accounted for variance in conference participation (i.e., page views or comments).
 Multiple regression analysis revealed that participation, measured by views, varied significantly by session order and gender, but not presentation type.
-Specifically, participation decreased from the beginning to the end of each conference, on average, but page views were significantly higher for presentations by women, on average (Figure 2, Figure 3)-despite fewer women presenters.
-Standardized correlation coefficients, effect sizes, and p-values are reported in Table 6.
+Specifically, participation decreased from the beginning to the end of each conference, on average, but page views were significantly higher for presentations by women, on average (see Figure 2 and Figure 3)-despite fewer women presenters.
+Standardized correlation coefficients, effect sizes and p-values are reported in Table 6 Participation by presentation type, session order and presenter gender.

-Table 6.
-Participation by presentation type, session order, and presenter gender.
+Table 6 Participation by presentation type, session order and presenter gender.

 Standardized Coefficient F (1,45) P

-Session Order (Week 1 - Week 4) 47 13.12 .001
+Session Order (Week 1-Week 4) 47 13.12 .001

-Presentation Type (Keynote vs. Cont.)
+Presentation Type (Keynote vs Cont.)
 04 0.01 .752

 Gender (Men = 1, Women =2) .28 4.66 .038

 Year (2015, 2016, 2017) 18 2.1 .153

-Figure 2.
-Average page views for presentations per week by gender with standard error bars.
+Fig. 2 Average page views for presentations per week by gender with standard error bars.

-Figure 3.
-Average comments on presentations per week by gender with std. error bars.
+Fig. 3.
+Average comments on presentations per week by gender with standard error bars

-Multiple regression also revealed that the average number of comments per presentation increased marginally by Week ($\beta = .27$, F(1,45) = 3.6, p = 0.064), but did not vary significantly by Presentation Type, Gender, or Year (ps > 0.23).
-Nonetheless, there were noticeable differences in comments received by men and women from year to year (Figure 4).

-Figure 4.
-Average comments on men's' and women's' presentations per year.
+Multiple regression also revealed that the average number of comments per presentation increased marginally by week (β = .27, F(1,45) = 3.6, p = 0.064), but did not vary significantly by presentation type, gender, or year (ps > 0.23).
+Nonetheless, there were noticeable differences in comments received by men and women from year to year (see Fig. 4 Average comments on men's and women's presentations per year).

 Qualitative Analysis.
 Minds Online participants and presenters were given the option to complete a post-conference survey.
-When asked about their overall experience, 5% selected "negative", 17% selected "positive", and 78% selected "positive".
-Also, when prompted with, "Feel free to tell us anything that might help us improve the Minds Online conference," responders reported outstandingly positive experiences.
-For example, "I had an overall great experience" and "I think the conference is overall fantastic and I consider it the gold standard for how to do an online conference."
-More specifically, Minds Online participants and presenters mentioned valuing the online conferences' accessibility, pace, video content, and commentary.
+When asked about their overall experience, 5% selected 'negative', 17% selected 'neutral' and 78% selected 'positive'.
+Also, when prompted with 'Feel free to tell us anything that might help us improve the Minds Online conference', responders reported outstandingly positive experiences.
+For example, 'I had an overall great experience' and 'I think the conference is overall fantastic and I consider it the gold standard for how to do an online conference'.
+More specifically, Minds Online participants and presenters mentioned valuing the online conferences' accessibility, pace, video content and commentary.
 However, some participants expressed concerns about the duration and volume of the conference.